tuypoa/UnitCell4qe/README.md

 # UnitCell4qe
-best way to configure molecular structure in unit cell for first run on Quantum Espresso
+best way to fit a molecular structure in unit cell for first run on Quantum Espresso

 **
 <p>